 Katrina: I enjoyed the smell of essential oils Max sprayed, especially since I spent so much time face-down on my reeking mat.
 But I don’t like lying on my back—I’m a side sleeper—and knew we’d have to leave the moment I truly relaxed, so I just closed my eyes and waited for it to be over.

 Stacey: I do it every Sunday.
 Why?
 It is an awesome all-inclusive workout that involves cardio, weights and yoga.
 And, because, I still believe my 21-year-old body is somewhere buried in my 40-something shell waiting to come out!
 I also believe in unicorns.

 Katrina: It wasn’t until writing this story that I learned that Yoga Sculpt usually comes after CorePower Yoga 1, CorePower Yoga 1.5 and CorePower Yoga 2.
 Thanks a lot, Stacey.
 Because I was in pain or lost most of the time, I wasn’t that into it.
 If I were to try CorePower another time, I’d go to a beginner-friendly class, such as Hot Yoga or CoreRestore.

-CorePower Yoga has three locations: Kāhala Mall, South Shore Market at Ward Village and Kailua Town Center III.
-Yoga mats are available at each location.
-Sign up for a free one-week trial upon your first visit.
-Black Tag Memberships, with unlimited yoga and free workshops, costs $189/month; class packages range from $129 for five to $469 for 20; single classes are $28.
+CorePower Yoga has four locations: Kāhala Mall, South Shore Market at Ward Village, Kailua Town Center III and Kapolei.
+No walk-ins allowed until COVID-19 protocols are updated.
+Sign up for three free classes upon your first visit.
+All-access memberships, with unlimited classes in-studio and online, costs $189/month; class packages range from $145 for five to $534 for 20; single classes are $30.
 For information on all CorePower yoga classes, including class schedules and instructors, visit corepoweryoga.com.